 - High fructose corn syrup

 - Trans fats

 It will take some experimentation to determine which diet is best for soothing your own eczema.
 Each body is different, and each condition is different.
-But with a little patience and some medical guidance, you can begin to cut out some of the triggers you never knew were there.
-But be aware that while dietary changes may help you minimize your triggers, they won’t eliminate eczema altogether.
-To experience deeper relief from dry, itchy skin and moderate to severe eczema, we recommend Delfina Skin’s all natural Dry Skin Oil.
+But with a little patience and medical guidance, you can begin to cut out some of the triggers you never knew were there.
+Be aware that while dietary changes may help you minimize your triggers, they may not eliminate your eczema altogether.

 Now that you have a general understanding of the types of foods that have been shown to trigger eczema flare-ups in some people, we recommend for you to avoid these trigger foods and eat more anti-inflammatory foods that can help heal your skin.

 Even if you do not wish to implement dietary changes, it is important to be mindful of the common eczema triggers such as dairy products, eggs, soy, wheat, nuts, and seeds.